 This course is for persons who have never been on a motorcycle as well as for anyone who wishes to improve their riding skills.
 Ability to balance and sufficient strength to handle a motorcycle is necessary for successful completion of course.
 Students must possess a valid driver’s license or learner’s permit before enrolling.
 As of May 1, 1995, the North Carolina DMV will accept the MSF Course Completion Card as a substitute for the skills test when applying for the motorcycle endorsement.
 Program motorcycles are provided and must be used in the Basic Rider Course.
-Students must attend the entire 20-hour course and pass written and riding skills tests before receiving the Motorcycle Safety Foundation (MSF) Course Completion Card.
-The range training may extend past 5 p.m. on Saturday and Sunday depending on the progression of training.
+Students must attend the entire 14 course and pass written and riding skills tests before receiving the Motorcycle Safety Foundation (MSF) Course Completion Card.
+The range training may extend past 2 p.m. on Friday, Saturday or Sunday classes depending on the progression of training.

 Registration Fee: $190